 Finding Trade Journals By Topic: Several publications organize trade journals by topic or industry.
 Leading ones include the Oxbridge Directory of Newsletters and the Bacon's directories (there are editions for magazines, newspapers, etc.).

-Also very useful is the Encyclopedia of Associations, which is available as a three-volume hard cover, as a Lexis database (BUSREF;ENASSC) and as Dialog File 114.
+Also very useful is the Encyclopedia of Associations, which is available as a multi-volume hard cover, on the Gale Directory Library and on Lexis (ENASSC).
 Although the Encyclopedia is designed to help you find associations, the entries include the name of the publications put out by the associations in each industry.
 The Encyclopedia is especially useful because it gives you the names and phone numbers of associations you can call to get information about their journals and copies of articles from back issues.

 In addition, several Internet sites let you search (generally for free) for trade journal articles and purchase (generally for cheap) articles from trade journals.
 These include FindArticles and IntelliSearch.